 Seven (7) directors are to be elected at the Annual Meeting.
-Each of the directors elected at the Annual Meeting will hold office until the earlier of the 2020 annual meeting of stockholders or until such director's successor has been elected and qualified or until such director's earlier resignation or removal.
-Floyd Kvamme, a current member of our board of directors, will not stand for re-election at the Annual Meeting.
-The Board thanks Mr. Kvamme for his many years of service to the Company and its stockholders.
-As a result of the conclusion of Mr. Kvamme's service on the Board, immediately prior to the Annual Meeting, the Company's bylaws will be amended to reduce the authorized size of the Board to seven.
+Each of the directors elected at the Annual Meeting will hold office until the earlier of the 2021 annual meeting of stockholders or until such director's successor has been elected and qualified or until such director's earlier resignation or removal.